Dinosaur emojis

-T-Rex (🦖) and Sauropod (🦕), collectively the dinosaur emojis, are two emojis depicting dinosaurs that are part of the Unicode Standard, originally added in Unicode 10.0 in June 2017.
+T-Rex (🦖) and Sauropod (🦕), collectively dinosaur emoji, are two emojis depicting Tyrannosaurus and Sauropoda dinosaurs that are part of the Unicode Standard, originally added in Unicode 10.0 in June 2017.

 In addition to their literal depictions, the emojis have been used to note the perceived obsolescence of an idea.
 The dinosaur emojis have also been used to represent both transgender and trans-exclusionary radical feminist groups on the Internet.